Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 **Q:** What is accessibility?
-**A:** Accessibility is a term used to describe the practice of creating things in a way that makes them usable for people disabilities.
+**A:** Accessibility is a term used to describe the practice of creating things in a way that makes them usable for people with disabilities.
 I’m going to be talking mostly about web accessibility since JupyterLab is a web app.
 If you're asking why you should care about accessibility, please take a moment to read [why it matters](https://www.w3.org/WAI/fundamentals/accessibility-intro/#context) (hint: there are ethical, legal, and business reasons to care).
 Inaccessible experiences can